 At any time you require we will provide you with all the information that the St Albans Medical Centre hold that is or may be relevant to your complaint.

 Following a test, if you do not hear from us, you can assume the results were normal.

-All abnormal results are followed up by the clinical staff who will contact you on your provided telephone number.
+All abnormal results are followed up by the clinical staff who will contact you on your provided telephone number, email or Manage My Health secure message.
 Please ensure you update your details with reception if these change.

 We are happy for you to check on your results status, or confirm that they are normal by contacting your practice nurse.

 Please contact us and make an appointment to see your doctor if your problem is not resolving and you require further investigation.